snpoudel/snpoudel.github.io/_pages/about.md

 Education
 ======
-Masters in Water Resources, August 2022 - Present \n
+Masters in Water Resources, August 2022 - Present
-    Department of Natural Resources and Environment \n University of Connecticut, storrs, CT \n
+    Department of Natural Resources and Environment <br>
+    University of Connecticut, storrs, CT <br>
     Advisor: James Knighton

-Bachelors in Civil Engineering, this - this \n
+Bachelors in Civil Engineering, this - this <br>
-    Department of Civil Engineering \n
+    Department of Civil Engineering <br>
-    Institute of Engineering, PUlchowk, Nepal \n
+    Institute of Engineering, PUlchowk, Nepal <br>
     Advisor: Ram Krishna Regmi